timdolan14/Coding-Quiz/README.md

 ## Description

-We were given with the task to create an intuitive coding quiz that allows the user to answer a series of questions during a finite amount of time.
+I created an intuitive New York Mets quiz that allows the user to answer a series of questions during a finite amount of time.
 If the user selects an incorrect answer, the timer will decrease by 10 seconds.
 If the time runs out, the quiz automatically ends.

 ## Usage